 My son found this “as-is” table at the thrift store that had a busted up top.

-He removed that top and replaced it with a wood round found at local DIY store.
+First, he removed that top and replaced it with a wood round found at local DIY store.
+I’m so proud of how he is taking my teaching and applying it to what he does.

-His goal was to create another industrial style surface and using his projector, he added a fun Route 66 logo to the top.
+His goal was to create another industrial style surface.
+Also, he used his projector to add a fun Route 66 logo to the top.

 Doesn’t this piece rock??
 I love it and would keep it for my own if he didn’t want the money. hee hee.